BrianGardnerAtl/website/_drafts/compose_simple_state.md

 ## Display the text

 With the sample Tweet data loaded it can be passed to the relevant, low-level composable functions to display.
-Passing this data to the `UserInfoRow` and `TweetContent` functions is straightforward.
+Passing this data to `UserInfoRow` and `TweetContent` is straightforward.

 ```kotlin
 @Composable